CASL/VERAview/README.md

 `vvconda.run.exe` in the `VERAView` folder.

-### Manual Install
+### Manual Installation

 #### Install Miniconda2

-For a manual install of the required Python environment, go to the Continuum Miniconda [download page](https://conda.io/miniconda.html) and click the *64-bit (exe installer)* link in the *Windows* column and *Python 2.7* row.
+To manually install the required Python environment, go to the Continuum Miniconda [download page](https://conda.io/miniconda.html) and click the *64-bit (exe installer)* link in the *Windows* column and *Python 2.7* row.
 The link should be something like the following: